Key Concepts

 Share Management

 Managing and unmanaging of shares is an admin-only operation that makes it possible to control the visibility of shared filesystem storage with respect to Manila.
-Managing a share refers to registering a non-Manila share with its size, shared filesystem protocol, share-server and export path into Manila management.
+Managing a share refers to registering a non-Manila share with its size, shared filesystem protocol, share server, and export path into Manila management.
 Unmanaging a share refers to unregistering a Manila share and removing it from Manila’s database.
 The unmanage option can be reverted, thus making it possible to import the share to Manila control if desired.

 Important